Banana Ball Pythons are a form of color morph (opens in new tab) of the standard ball python.

 Handling and Bonding

-While this species is generally pretty shy and solitary, most Banana Ball Pythons don’t mind being handled occasionally.
+While this species is generally pretty shy and solitary, most Banana Ball Pythons don’t mind being handled occasionally and within reason.

 If your Banana Ball Python balls up as soon as you remove it from the enclosure, give it 5-10 minutes of calm and quiet surroundings to see if it un-balls to explore.
 If it stays balled up, put it back in the enclosure and try again tomorrow.